ovanov/fileconv/README.md

     └── ...

-The program 'walks' through any directory structure and places all the files in a single folder that was specified in the --output flag.
+The program 'walks' through any directory structure and places all the files in a single folder that was specified in the `--output` flag.

 Depending on your directory structure, the amount of files and your CPU, the process can take some time.
 With 1000 directories, 15'000 files to process, from which 800 are MS Office conversions, the program needs about 2 minutes and 30 seconds to finish.
 To not let you worry, we have implemented a progress bar that looks like this while running:

     5%|██████▌                                                             | 55/1003 [00:08<01:23, 11.38it/s]

 This tool was based on the excellent [tqdm](https://github.com/tqdm/tqdm) library.

+### Convert PDF files back to text

+In order to convert PDF's back to text, use the `--txt` flag as shown bellow:

+    $ fileconv --pdf path/to/dir --output path/to/output/dir

+Note, that the larger the files are, the longer the conversion takes.

 ### :bug: Common errors